As an affiliate, we earn from qualifying purchases made on our website.

 If you’ve ever used a sports watch from Garmin, the golf features are pretty much the same.

-They aren’t going to be as advanced as a high-end golf-specific watch but they’ll definitely give you all the essentials you’d need on the course.
+They aren’t going to be as advanced as a high-end golf-specific watch like the Shot Scope V3, but they’ll definitely give you all the essentials you’d need on the course.

 The first thing you’ll have to do is download the course onto your watch.